 soup = BeautifulSoup(response.text, "lxml")

-The output of this code will be simply the footer of the first page:
+The output of this code will simply be the footer of the first page:

-object is being queried using CSS Selector.
+The soup object is being queried using CSS Selector.
 This CSS selector is website-specific.

 Let’s modify this code to locate the Next button.